TRENDMizzou/TREND-manual/manual/CLI/trendreconstruct.md

 * #### Description

-  - `trendreconstruct.exe` rebuilds the original 2D measurements using the first N principal components or the N<sup>th</sup> principal component obtained from the main script.
-The script `trendreconstruct.exe` requires that the `--reconstruct` option be turned on when using `trendmain.exe`.
-Normally `trendmain.exe` will not save the files needed for PCA reconstruction unless the  `--reconst` option is used.
+  - `trendreconstruct.exe` rebuilds the original 2D measurements using the first N principal components requested by the user.
+The script `trendreconstruct.exe` requires that `trendmain.exe` first be run with the `--reconstruct` option turned on.
+Normally
+     `trendmain.exe` will not save the files needed for PCA reconstruction unless the  `--reconst` option is used.
-  - Note that everytime when `trendmaingui` or `trendmain` launches it creates a temp directory to save temporary files for `trendplot` and `trendreconstruct` and deletes the old one (if it exists).
-Therefore, `trendplot` and `trendreconstruct` processes are based on the last run of `trendmain` or `trendmaingui`.
+  - Note that each time when `trendmaingui` or `trendmain` launches it creates a temp directory to save temporary files for `trendplot` and `trendreconstruct` and deletes the old one (if it exists).
+This prepares `trendreconstruct` to use the last run of `trendmain` or `trendmaingui` performed with the `--reconstruct` option turned on.

 * #### Options